Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 #### The anatomy of an HTML element

-{% caption What's inside an HTML element %}
+{% caption XRay vision of HTML elements  %}
 {% asset_img html-element-anatomy.svg 500 280 Two detailed HTML elements %}
 {% endcaption %}

 An HTML Element is a **group having a semantic value** (like heading, paragraph, list…)
 It's composed most of the time by:

-- a *starting tag* (`<h1>` & `<p>` in our example)
+- a *starting tag* (`<h1>` & `<p>` in our example) always written by the * tag's name of the  surrounded by angle brackets*
 - the *content* (your different texts)
-- a *closing tag* (`</h1>` & `</p>` in our example)
+- a *closing tag* (`</h1>` & `</p>` in our example) like the starting tag **but**:
+  ⚠️ *add an additional* `/` *after the first angle bracket!*

 you can see more on this [wikipedia article](https://en.wikipedia.org/wiki/HTML_element#Syntax)

 #### Starting and closing tags

-Thats's how you tell the browser where an HTML element begin and stop.
+That's how you tell the browser where an HTML element begin and stop.
 Without it, as clever as the browser is, he can't guess what you have in your mind when writing your HTML page.

-It's *the most important thing to understand about HTML!*
+***Writting properly an HTML element is the most important thing to understand about HTML!***

 #### h1 & p

-As told previously, any HTML carry a **semantic value**.
-So:
+As told previously, any HTML carry a **semantic value**, so:

 - `h1` stands for *h*eading of *1*<sup>st</sup> level
 - `p` stands for *p*aragraph

-You can preview an [extensive list of tags here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
+You can view an [extensive list of HTML elements here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 ## Conclusion

-Writing an HTML Page is easy!
+Writing an HTML page is easy!
-But we have more to see on the second part to make it a little bit more nicer ⭐️
+But we have more to see on the second part to make it a little bit more complex ⚙️